 Uploading a disk image to Yandex.Cloud

-The following instructions describe how to upload a disk image to Object Storage and use it to create an image in Compute Cloud.
+The following instructions describe how to prepare a disk image, upload the image file to Yandex Object Storage, and use it to create an image in Compute Cloud.

 1. Prepare an image

 Supported image formats: Qcow2, VMDK, and VHD.

 Boot disk images must meet the following requirements:

 - The disk is mounted by its UUID rather than by name.